 According to the EPA there are up to 200 sewer Overflow events per day in USA.
 Yes it happened also in Montreal, in Paris, in Marseille or event in Annecy .

-The Solar-Dripper is more resistant to clogging than conventional drip systems.
+The Solar-Dripper is 10 to 100 times more resistant to clogging than conventional drip systems.
 It permits biofilms and impurities of more than 2 mm to pass.
 You can use this precision dripper for fertilizer application in your plants or to use unfiltered rainwater.
-In addition the mixture is directed to 15 cm in the soil by the cone which protects the leaves and the fruits of a possible contact.
+In addition the mixture is directed to 15 cm in the soil by the cone which protects the leaves and the fruits of a possible foliar contact.

 This fertilizer application located deeply in the ground with the Solar-Dripper makes it more efficient than a surface application.
 It also reduces and eliminate odor emanation.